Martin Cole

-Very little teaches us how to notice what quietly goes missing along the way.
+Very little teaches us how to notice when something no longer fits.

 The Architecture of an Empty Life